 These principles are essential to ensure the delivery of a successful national vaccination programme.
 Maintaining the safety of individuals for these novel vaccines, with handling characteristics different to other established vaccines, while minimising wastage is paramount.

-The deployment of the AstraZeneca COVID-19 vaccine is covered in a further Chief Pharmaceutical Officer’s letter (31 December 2020).
+The deployment of the AstraZeneca COVID-19 vaccine is covered in a separate Chief Pharmaceutical Officer’s letter (31 December 2020).

 The purpose of this page is to outline the key areas where pharmaceutical expertise should be focussed in these sites.